Consider signing up for BitLaunch for use in this exit Nano tutorial.

 The Nano text editor was first created by Chris Allegretta in 1999.
 It was originally named TIP (TIP isn’t Pico).
 It distributed by the GNU software Foundation and is both freely available and very well supported: https://directory.fsf.org/wiki/GNU

 Over the years, Nano has grown to enjoy a devout following.
-While incredibly powerful, Nano is almost intuitive for the novice and a fantastic addition to any coder or sysadmins’ arsenal.
+While incredibly powerful, the Nano editor is almost intuitive for the novice and a fantastic addition to any coder or sysadmins’ arsenal.
 It is a serious competitor for Vi(m) and Emacs power users too.
 The nano-editor.org website describes Nano as “a small and friendly editor.”

-Let’s take a look at Nano and learn the basics.
 We’ll focus on the commands that will generally be used when first learning Nano.
 For this tutorial Nano on Mac will be used, but it is available for all platforms.

-Once installed correctly simply type nano in your favourite terminal.
+Once installed correctly simply type

 You are taken to a nano instance and presented with 12 basic commands.
 Some of the commands are listed on the bottom of the screen.